abra-code/replay/README.md

   After restructuring a playlist (especially removing a step that mutated earlier products), run once with --cache-refresh to re-execute everything and rebuild the manifest.

+  The per-file hash memoization (--cache-xattr) trusts a file's inode, size and mtime: a rewrite that restores all three (a tool preserving timestamps, touch -r) is invisible to it, so the file can look unchanged and cause a wrong skip.
+Use --cache-xattr refresh (or off) when input files are rewritten with restored modification times.

   With --sandbox, the cache directory is granted read-write in the sandbox automatically, and the per-file xattr hash memoization defaults to off: input trees are typically read-only under the sandbox, so every memoization write would be denied and logged as a sandbox violation.
 Unchanged